 Getting Ready for Next Year: Crop Soil and Tissue Analysis

-It’s hard to believe, but the 2023 season is just about done and we will finish by the end of October.
-Of course, that doesn’t mean that we aren’t busy.
+It’s hard to believe, but the 2024 season is just about done and we will finish by the end of October.
+Of course, that doesn’t mean that we aren’t busy once we close.

 In fact, we’ve already started planning for next year’s pick your own fruit and flower season!
 One thing that we do is a crop soil and tissue analysis.
 Here’s more information about what we do to get things ready for next year: